r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 ### Additional debugging hints

-It is recommended to combine C code modifications (adding debug messages, checks, etc) when debugging issues.
+It is recommended to perform C code modifications (adding debug messages, checks, etc) when debugging issues.
 Oftentimes it may be easier than using a debugger.
 In some cases, combining C code modifications and the debugger is useful.